 Henna is best applied with a bit of help from a friend, especially if you are changing colour more dramatically but you can do it yourself - just allow extra time.

 Step 1.
 Make sure your hair is clean and free of styling product.
-Wear dark clothing that you don’t mind getting a bit messy and apply your Ultrabalm or Ultrabland to the hairline and ears to prevent staining.
+Wear dark clothing that you don’t mind getting a bit messy and apply your Ultrabland to the hairline and ears to prevent staining.
 Clip your hair up, leaving a section down at the back.

 Step 2: Prepare your henna.
 Each brick is designed to be enough for one head of mid-length to long hair so short crops will need less, and very long hair will need more.
 Break the sections up carefully with a sharp knife, and place in your heat-proof container.